Berlin Senate Administration for Finance

 As well as reliable operation and maintenance of the energy grid, Stromnetz Berlin's responsibilities include extending it to cope with the ever-growing population size and developing it into a "smart grid", e.g. through automation.
 Every year we spend over EUR 200 million on network infrastructure.

-The Berlin region, represented by the Senate Administration for Finance, announced the expiry of its electricity concession contract by publishing the information in the German Federal Gazette and the official Gazette of the European Union, and has begun the process for reissuing the concession.
+The responsible municipality announced the expiry of its electricity concession contract by publishing the information in the relevant official gazettes and the start for the process for reissuing the concession.

-The issue process is divided into a series of steps: First, all tenderers are requested to provide evidence of their fundamental suitability to operate the grid.
+The issue process is divided usually into a series of steps: First, all tenderers are requested to provide evidence of their fundamental suitability to operate the grid.
 Suitable tenderers will then be asked to submit initial indicative bids.
 After these as yet non-binding bids have been checked and individual conversations have been held with the tenderers, a request will be made for final bids to be submitted.
 The best bid will be chosen from these using the defined selection criteria.
-The decision of which tender will be chosen must finally be approved by the Berlin House of Representatives.